PythonJedi/PythonJedi.github.io/Revisiting_OS_Org.md

 the current one finished.
 This was great, as it made time consuming calculations much less taxing on the humans, freeing them up for higher-level analysis and optimization of the calculation.
-This design is the simplest to implement and write code for, but have limitations in usability.
+This design is the simplest to implement and write code for, but has limitations in usability.

 Eventually, we moved on to the mainframe design.
 These mainframes often had more than one terminal with one user per terminal.
 These mainframes *could* have been